opstrace/opstrace/docs/references/cluster-configuration.md

 <!--/tabs-->

-Note:

-* The example above shows the defaults.
+Note: the example above shows the defaults.
-* For now, expect badness when changing the region/zone (cf. issue [1033](opstrace-prelaunch/issues/1033)).

 ### `env_label`